Meet the SDG5 Dream Team

 A special thank you to UNDP, the Office of the Secretary Generals Envoy on Youth, Save the Children, Women Deliver, UN Women and the NYC Mayors office.

 The next player was Khalida Popal.
 A true example of the global and universal nature of sport.
 She is an Afghan women, living in asylum in Denmark, nominated by an Australian football legend.
-Read the full story here.
+Read more and see the nomination here.

 After her came Dina Smailova from Kasakhstan.
 A brave woman who overcame the shame of being raped and shun by her family, to become the leader of a movement for women who finally break the silence.
 Read about her here.